This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A head injury is most often caused by a blow to the head.
-This may occur from a fall, a sports injury, or a motor vehicle accident.
+This may occur from a fall, bicycle injury, sports injury, or a motor vehicle accident.
 Forceful shaking may also cause a head injury.

 - You cannot wake your child.

 - Your child stops responding to you or faints.

 - Your child has blurry or double vision.